Acts of the claimant: The principles

 So in the particular case, the claimant knew that his left leg might give way suddenly.
 He could see that these stairs were steep and that there was no handrail.
 If he had given the matter a moment's thought, he would have realised that he could only safely descend if he went extremely slowly and carefully so that he could sit down if his leg gave way.
 Alternatively, he should have waited for assistance.
 But recklessly he chose to descend and, when he fell, he could not stop himself.
 That was taking an unreasonable risk and, therefore, his behaviour broke the chain of causation.

 But where the claimant’s response is not sufficiently unreasonable, the chain of causation will be unbroken and the defendant will remain liable.
-In Wieland v Cyril Lord Carpets (1969) 3 AER 1006 the defendant's negligence caused an injury to the claimant's neck that necessitated the wearing of a surgical collar.
+In Wieland v Cyril Lord Carpets [1969] 3 All ER 1006 the defendant's negligence caused an injury to the claimant's neck that necessitated the wearing of a surgical collar.
 The claimant also wore bifocals and the collar inhibited the normal compensatory movement of her head to maintain perfect vision.
 She fell down some steps sustaining further injury.
 It was held that her difficulties in seeing with her usual spectacles were within the risk created by the original negligence.

 Unlike McKew, Mrs. Wieland was not behaving unreasonably in descending the steps and so the chain of causation was not broken.
 Eveleigh J. said that "...one injury may affect a person's ability to cope with the vicissitudes of life" but all that arises reasonably in the ordinary course of events will not break the chain.